City-of-Helsinki/events-helsinki-monorepo/proxies/events-graphql-federation/README.md

 ### Serve dockerized local router

-In the `package.json` of the root in the monorepo, there is a script that can be used to launch a dockerized Apollo federation gateway router:
+In the `package.json` of the root in the monorepo, there is a script that can be used to launch a dockerized Apollo federation router:

 ```javascript
   "scripts": {